vectorkt/tt-chkmrx-front/README.md

 - The result is a lack of integration and E2E tests.
 This is not a result of inability nor inexperience, merely a lack of knowledge and a limited timeframe.

 The ugly:
 - The code is not as good as I'd like.
+There are still plenty of unresolved warnings, for example.
-That said, code that ships, not code that's perfect.
+- That said, code that ships, not code that's perfect.
 - Not a talented designer, though I've put in a bit of work towards the Boostrap classes.
 Note that I use color inversion on my screen, therefore the color scheme on a client machine will be quite ugly.
 This can be rapidly solved.

 The backend can be found [here](https://github.com/vectorkt/tt-chkmrx-back)